 The Huntsman campaign also leveled flash-in-the-pan candidate Herman Cain.
 Following up on a tip from a donor, they found two sexual harassment claims against Cain and fed the story to Politico.

 The best joke about Donald Trump came from Judd Apatow

 See, all those Hollywood connections paid off.
 As the White House Correspondent’s Dinner approached and Donald Trump continued taking up TV time, the Obama team decided it was the perfect time to squelch him once and for all.
 The president lit into Trump, saying, “No one is happier, no one is prouder, to put this birth certificate matter to rest than the Donald.
 And that’s because he can finally get back to focusing on the issues that matter.
-Like, did we face the mood landing?
-What rally happened in Roswell?
+Like, did we fake the mood landing?
+What really happened in Roswell?
 And where are Biggie and Tupac?”

 As the elite of Washington guffawed, Trump looked furious.

 Underlings fought…a lot